lennykean/WcfCoreMtomEncoder/README.md

 ## Usage

-To `MtomMessageEncoderBindingElement` is meant to wrap another message encoder, usually `TextMessageEncodingBindingElement`.
+The `MtomMessageEncoderBindingElement` is meant to wrap another message encoder, usually `TextMessageEncodingBindingElement`.

 ### Creating a custom binding